 The app is designed for teenagers to record their grandparents voices (even giving cartoon instructions), but the grandparents can just as easily record themselves or their grandchildren.
 You can also use it to temporarily record spoken driving directions or a recipe.
 You don’t have to send everything to the Library of Congress.

 National Public Radio broadcasts selections from the Library of Congress recordings on Friday afternoons.
 Or, better yet, you can go to their website anytime and listen to what you want, at http://www.npr.org/series/4516989/storycorps/

-I admit I have not recorded anything of myself, but I should.
+I admit I have not recorded anything of myself, although I should.
 I have felt this blog is enough, but hearing an actual voice of a loved one, either a child now grown up or a deceased grandparent, is an emotional connection.
-It is a gift I can easily make and one that will eventually be fully appreciated, although probably not now.
+It is a gift I can easily make and one that will eventually be fully appreciated.
 I should especially record my Japanese-American wife’s childhood memories of her WWII Internment in Arizona.
 See posting “Japanese-Americans: Sonoko’s Story,” 10/9/2010.

 (WordPress does not allow attachments of video or sound recordings here on their free site.)